Marialdinha/TalentBridge/README.md

-Migration from Excel files to SQLite for improved concurrency and performance. <br /> Implementation of secure password authentication.<br /> Email notifications for candidates when questions are assigned.
-Option to delete entries in the tables.
+Migration from Excel files to SQLite for improved concurrency and performance. <br /> Implementation of secure password authentication.<br /> Email notifications for candidates when questions are assigned.<br /> Capability to delete entries in the tables.